joanms/recipe-database/README.md

 Steps 1-6 were copied from [here](https://help.github.com/en/articles/cloning-a-repository)
 1. Under the repository name on GitHub, click Clone or download.
 2. In the Clone with HTTPs section, click the icon beside the URL to copy the clone URL for the repository.
-3. Open Git Bash.
 4. Change the current working directory to the location where you want the cloned directory to be made.
 5. Type git clone, and then paste the URL you copied in Step 2.
 6. Press Enter.
 Your local clone will be created.
+7. Set up a virtual environment.
-3. Install the packages in requirements.txt by typing pip install -r requirements.txt in the CLI.
+8. Install the packages in requirements.txt by typing pip install -r requirements.txt in the CLI.
-2. Set the IP address to 127.0.0.1 and the PORT to 5000.
+9. Set the IP address to 127.0.0.1 and the PORT to 5000.

 ## Credits